 2. Let the people around you know about NaNoWriMo

-No, this doesn’t mean you need to recruit people to join you (although you can), this simply means you should let people know that you’re going to be taking your writing seriously.
+No, this doesn’t mean you need to recruit people to join you (although you can), this simply means that part of your NaNoWriMo prep is letting people know that you’re going to be taking your writing seriously.

 Make sure all of the people in your life know what you’re doing and why you need certain quiet, focused hours.